Halle Berry and Viola Davis voice outrage over shooting of Black teen Ralph Yarl

 “ALL HANDS ON DECK!!” she wrote, directing people to the posts of civil rights attorneys Ben Crump and Lee Merritt.

+Actor Kerry Washington wrote on Twitter: “Instead of waiting around for #LoveIsBlind…make a phone call.
+For #RalphYarl.
+Demand that Prosecutor Zachary Thompson make an arrest and bring the appropriate charges.
+816-736-8300.”

-Supermodel Naomi Campbell and model and TV personality Chrissy Teigen also shared Instagram posts about the case as they all rallied behind the family of the 16-year-old boy now fighting his injuries in hospital.
+Supermodel Naomi Campbell, actor Amy Schumer and model and TV personality Chrissy Teigen also shared Instagram posts about the case as they all rallied behind the family of the 16-year-old boy now fighting his injuries in hospital.

 Kansas City Police said that Ralph had gone to collect his siblings from a friend’s house on 115th Terrace in Kansas City, Missouri, on the evening of 13 April.